evajavadev/MvnCleanInstall/README.md

 With help of this error you go through the application and find what is wrong.
 For each task, there is only one error.
 A little further ahead there will be tasks that have more than one error.

-One can always use the debugger, but the point with the exercise is to get to know the architecture of the reference program very well.
-And

 <br>